Meet the Marketplace

 That cost is the point.
 Traders are the ones paying, and what they pay is what everyone else earns.
 They're happy to pay because the trade makes them money in ways we'll unpack in Part 3.

 When Maya wants to buy eTSLA, someone has to sell it to her at a fair price, on the spot.
-That's the job of the Market Maker - the dealer of this marketplace.
+That's the job of a market maker - a professional trading firm registered with the protocol.
+It quotes a firm price the instant Maya asks and takes the other side of her trade.

 The three robots (the off-chain helpers)